 Locate this endpoint with Globus Online by going to Manage Endpoints, then "search all" and enter

 archer#rdf.
 When you activate the endpoint, you will be redirected to a web interface provided by RDF where you will need to enter your RDF credentials.

 Consult documentation for the remote GridFTP server you with to connect to, or contact the helpdesk of the host institution for details of how to use an existing endpoint there, or configure your own.

 Endpoint on your local machine

-Globus Connect Personal can be used to set up an endpoint on your desktop or laptop, but because the "last mile" of the network path to that machine is unlikely to be suitable for high-performance transfers, it is not receommended for large-scale use, but can be useful for testing or smaller-scale transfers.
+Globus Connect Personal can be used to set up an endpoint on your desktop laptop, or even within your home directory on your departmental server.
+But because the "last mile" of the network path to a desktop or laptop is unlikely to be suitable for high-performance transfers, it is not recommended for large-scale use, but can be useful for testing or smaller-scale transfers.